Marine initiatives planned for April 2024 – April 2026

 Consultations

-Consultations on the Fee Proposal are planned for late 2024.
+Consultations on the Fee Proposal are planned for summer 2025.

-The proposed changes are expected to be published in the Canada Gazette, Part I, in early 2026 with a 60-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2026 with a 60-day public comment period.

 Departmental contact information